Est. 1991 Beginner

 2024

-Python 3.13 released with improved error messages and performance
+Python 3.13 released with experimental free-threaded mode (no-GIL), improved error messages, and an experimental JIT compiler

 Notable Uses & Legacy